 Computer Sciences Corporation, Dell Inc., T-Systems International GmbH, Verizon Communications Inc., IBM, Hewlett-Packard Company, Orange S.A., Symantec Corporation, BT Group plc, Atos S.A., AT&T Inc.

-Governance, risk and compliance infrastructure, Information protection and control, Intrusion detection and prevention, Messaging security, Mobile secure content and threat management, Mobile security and vulnerability management, Security management, Web security
+Governance, risk and compliance infrastructure, Identity and access management, Intrusion detection and prevention, Market intelligence, Messaging security, Mobile secure content and threat management, Security management, Web security, Wireless and mobile infrastructure